Acts for placing woollen and linen

 We have put a number of measures in place in line with Government guidance, including physical distancing, limits on visitor numbers, increased cleaning, hand-sanitising stations, and a one-way route through the gallery

 Acts for placing woollen and linen opens with the installation of a collection of 65 weavings, made by weavers from 16 countries as part of Standard Incomparable, a project begun by Mirra in 2015.

 The weavings were all woven in response to specific qualities set by Mirra:

 a more or less square, plain-woven piece, of a width matching the length the weaver’s arm.
 Yarn of local & undyed plant and/or animal material, in seven alternating stripes (of shades or weights) the width of the weaver’s hand (incl. the thumb).

 Of these decisions, Mirra has said: ‘while weaving, it seems one can’t help but be aware of one’s arms, one’s hands, their size – as one is really “with them” when with a loom.’
 Together, the resulting weavings reveal characteristics both general and distinct, which make them both ‘standard’ and ‘incomparable.’

-Over the course of the exhibition the weavings will be taken from the gallery by invited participants, on foot, and placed outside in the surrounding landscape where they will be left.
+From 27 August onwards, the weavings will be taken one by one from the gallery by invited participants, on foot, and placed outside in the surrounding landscape where they will be left.
 In this way, for Mirra, ‘the collection will be let go of.’